Ambiguous Pictures and Different Perspectives of the World

-For example, what do you see in the following pictures?
+For example, what are the following pictures about?

 Questionnaire - How do you manage your time?